thorrak/rpi-tspl-cups-driver/README.md

 PPD files are available in the `ppd/` folder of this repo, or can be made by modifying the "official" ppd files provided by the manufacturer (see: Converting PPD Files below).

+To determine which filter to install, use `uname -a` to determine your system architecture.

 To install the filter, select the correct filter from the `filters` directory of this repo, un-gzip it, and `sudo cp` it to the appropriate location containing your CUPS filters.
 For me, this means copying it to `/usr/lib/cups/filter/`